LSSTDESC/snmachine/README.md

 ## Usage Policy

 `snmachine` was developed within the DESC, using DESC resources, and so meets the criteria given in the DESC Publication Policy for being a “DESC product” ([DESC Publication Policy](http://lsstdesc.org/sites/default/files/LSST_DESC_Publication_Policy.pdf)).
+This software is released with a BSD 3-Clause License.

+## Release

+The list of released versions of this package can be found [here](https://github.com/LSSTDESC/snmachine/releases), with the `dev` branch including the most recent (non-released) development.

 ## Contributors